The Ice Cream Truck

 The Ice Cream Truck is an American psychological horror/thriller film, written and directed by Megan Elizabeth Freels Johnston, granddaughter of crime writer Elmore Leonard, and starring Deanna Russo, John Redlinger, Emil Johnsen, Hilary Barraford, Jeff Daniel Phillips and Lisa Ann Walter.

 It was released on August 18, 2017.
 It is produced by Megan Freels Johnston, YuMee Jang and Omid Shamsoddini.

 Plot

 Mary (Deanna Russo) moves back to her hometown, and is quickly reminded of the quietude of suburban life.
-But when her neighbors start to die, she suspects that the culprit might be an odd man who drives a local ice-cream truck in this horror comedy.
+But when her neighbors start to die, she suspects that the culprit might be a strange man who drives a local ice-cream truck in this horror comedy.